Sciancisco/enhanced-trampoline/README.md

 ```
 and use `pyautogui.position()` directly to get the position of the mouse pointer.

+### Configure Qira

 While you are configuring stuff, you should also configure Qira.

+#### Configure the filename template

-In Qira, press
-the menu "Config" -> "Autosave config".
+In Qira, press the menu "Config" -> "Autosave config".
 Under "File system" tick
 "Enable autosave to file".
 Then, select the path you configured for
 `ServerConfig["qira_data_directory"]`.
 Finally, make sure that
 "Filename template" matches the one configured in `ServerConfig["filename_spec"]`.
 Press "Ok" and you are done.

+#### Enable the network server

+In Qira, press the menu "Config" -> "Network".
+Under "Server settings" tick
+"Enable server" and press "Ok".
+This is how Remote Qira sends meta information
+about the routine.

 ### Building